OpenVisualCloud/Media-Transport-Library/doc/doxygen.md

 ## 2. Build

-Just run below command in the top tree of the Kahawai project, then check doxygen/HTML/index.html for the doxygen documents.
+Just run below command in the top tree of this project, then check doxygen/HTML/index.html for the doxygen documents.

 ```bash
 cd doc/doxygen